-So, when to use Dynamic Events and when to use the Monitor Mixer depends on what is needed at the moment; if you need to make minute adjustment of shorter segments and repeat those in the Song, you should choose Dynamic Events.
-If you make longer non-repeating recordings and prefer to adjust volumes via (on-screen) faders, you use the Monitor window.
+The use for Dynamic Events and the Monitor Mixer depends on what is needed at the moment.
+If you need to make minute adjustments of shorter segments and repeat those in the Song, you should choose Dynamic Events.
+To make longer non-repeating recordings and adjust volumes via (on-screen) faders, use the Monitor mixer.

-Do not hesitate to combine the two methods of automation, simultaneously or during different parts of the Song.
-The settings you make in the Monitor window are relative to the volume value delivered by the Dynamic Events automation.
-For example, if the Dynamic Event volume has a value of -2.0 dB, and you set the Monitor window fader to -0.4 dB, the resulting volume will be -2.4 dB.
-I
+Do not hesitate to combine the two methods of automation, simultaneously or in different parts of the Song.
+The settings you make in the Monitor mixer are relative to the volume value delivered by the Dynamic Events automation.
+For example, if the Dynamic Event volume has a value of 2.0dB, and you set the Monitor window fader to -0.4dB, the resulting volume will be -2.4dB.

-Please note that the Monitor Mixer automation is not restricted to Volume and Pan - Mutes, Solo, EQ and Effect settings can also be automated, as with the Lexicon PC-90.
+Please note that the Monitor Mixer automation is not restricted to Volume and Pan.
+Mutes, Solo, EQ and Effect settings can also be automated, as with the Lexicon PC-90.

-Automating the Monitor mixer
+Automating the Monitor Mixer

-Your actions in the Monitor mixer window can be automated in a very straightforward way: by "writing" them into a special Audiomix Part.
-When played back, this Part will repeat your fader movements and button presses just like you performed them.
-You will even see the faders and buttons move on the screen, like on a physical mixer with motorized controls.
+Monitor Mixer actions can be automated by "writing" them into a special Audiomix Part.
+When played back, this Part will repeat your fader movements and button presses just as performed.
+The faders and buttons will move on the screen, like a physical mixer with motorized controls.